 - 6 Tips For Making The Best Keto Chicken Nuggets

-- 7 How Can I Store Baked Chicken Nuggets
+- 7 How To Store Baked Chicken Nuggets

 - 8 Can I Fry these Chicken Nuggets?

 - 10 Can I Make Keto Chicken Nuggets In an Air Fryer?

 Regular Chicken Nuggets aren’t suitable for a keto diet.
 Usually, chicken nuggets are made with a panko (breadcrumbs) crust that is high in carbs.
 Six pieces of chicken nuggets have about 15 grams of carbohydrates, so that’s high for a ketogenic diet.
 This way, our daily carbohydrate allowance is quickly consumed if you top it off with a dipping sauce.

 But, don’t worry.
 This is a chicken nuggets recipe that’s made using grain-free keto ingredients is super low in carbs and just as delicious!

 Why Are You Going To Love This Recipe

 - Extra crispy on the outside and juicy on

 - Super easy to make, keto-baked chicken nuggets.